-If there is a material loss of human capital, and in particular, key staff with specialist expertise and experience, it increases the risk of the Agency not achieving its objectives.
-A failure to attract, motivate and retain key staff with requisite experience and expertise could result in corporate knowledge loss, capacity constraints on the delivery or development of assets for sale and/or potentially lower asset realisation values.
+If there is a material loss of human capital, and in particular, key senior staff with specialist expertise and experience, it increases the risk of the Agency not achieving its objectives.
+A failure to attract, motivate and retain key staff with requisite experience and expertise could result in corporate knowledge loss, capacity constraints to maximise asset realisation values and potentially lower asset realisation values as a result.

-3. Dublin Docklands SDZ risks
+3. Dublin Docklands SDZ and Poolbeg West SDZ risks

-This is the risk that NAMA fails to deliver on its plans for the Dublin Docklands SDZ.
-NAMA may not achieve its objectives, including the NAMA Act statutory requirement to obtain the best achievable financial return for the State, if certain risks materialise such as delays in the receipt of planning permission or delivery of supporting infrastructure.
+This is the risk that NAMA fails to deliver on either of its plans for the Dublin Docklands SDZ or the Poolbeg West SDZ.
+NAMA may not achieve its objectives, including the NAMA Act statutory requirement to obtain the best achievable financial return for the State, if certain risks materialise such as delays in the receipt of planning permission, delivery of supporting infrastructure, construction risk or contractor failure/poor workmanship.